 Services account for between 60 and 70% of the economic activity in the 27 Member States of the European Union.
 For this reason, the creation of a single market for services has become a top priority for Europe.

 Standardization is increasingly being used to support the development of the single market for services.
 Service standards can be used to promote best practices and to spread knowledge throughout the market.
 Standards can also set benchmarks against which businesses can measure the quality and perfomance of their own services or the services they are purchasing, thus improving competitiveness and increasing efficiency.

-The European Commission supports service standardization by issuing mandates (a request to develop specific standards or to propose a standardization programme) to CEN in this area.
-In response to Programming Mandate M/371 in the field of services, CEN carried out in 2007-2008, 11 projects to assess the benefits and feasibility of standardization in different services fields.
-More information on these projects can be obtained from the Feasibility studies section.
-A complete list of mandates related to services can be found in the Documents section.
+In response to Mandate M/371, CEN carried out 11 projects to assess the benefits and feasibility of standardization in different services fields.
+More information on these projects can be obtained from the Feasibility studies link below.

 CEN has been developing standards for postal services in line with Directive 97/67/EC on common rules for the development of the internal market of Community postal services and the improvement of quality of service and is currently developing a series of standards under Mandate M/428 (pdf format).

 Useful links & Documents